 Project Financing/Bridge Financing

-We will consider commercially viable projects in virtually any geographic area including North and South America, Caribbean, Western/Eastern Europe, Australia/New Zealand, Southeast Asian (ASEAN) countries, China, India, Africa and the Middle East.
+We will consider commercially viable projects in virtually any geographic area throughout the world including North and South America, the Caribbean, Western/Eastern Europe, Australia/New Zealand, Southeast Asian (ASEAN) countries, China, India, Africa and the Middle East.
 The minimum loan size is $10 million, interest only, with a repayment period of up to ten years.
 In many cases, the interest can be rolled into the loan with the borrower making only a single balloon payment at maturity.